 - Pick up your print job.

-- Color copies cost .40 cents/page for Students, Staff & Faculty.
+- Color copies cost $.25 per side for Students, Staff & Faculty.

-- Visitor printing costs are .50 cents/page for color.
+- Visitor printing costs are $.25 per side for color.

 To print a document from Blackboard, you must save the document to the desktop, open the file, and print it from there.

 Option A: You can purchase a visitor or guest print card for $2.00 (plus at least $1 deposit for printing) at the Value Transfer Station located on the first floor of the library (near the Circulation Desk).
 Print jobs must be sent to the visitor printer.
-Color prints are $.50, and b&w are $.15.
+The printing cost as a guest is $.10 per printed page for black and white prints and $.25 per printed page for color prints.
 The Visitor printer only prints double-sided.
 In order to change this setting you must go into MS Word and select: print properties – binding – print type – single sided.

 Option B: You can save your work to the Timmy drive.